 You can find additional local and national organisations on our mental health and wellbeing page.

 If you have a specific medical condition or a long term health problem, such as autism, cancer or dementia or you’re a carer for someone else, a number of national organisations have published coronavirus-related information, which you may find helpful.

-Don’t forget…If you have a medical condition, which could make you more vulnerable to coronavirus, you can register with the Government.
+Don’t forget…If you have a medical condition, which could make you more vulnerable to coronavirus, you can register for support via the Government's website.
 This can help you receive additional support, such as the delivery of essential supplies.